Kowal Sentry Integration for Magento 2

 Environment, for exampleproductionorstaging. - Enable

-Where to get Sentry settings
+Where to get the data from Sentry

 DSN

-You can usually find DSN here:
+You can usually find the DSN here:

-Settings -> Projects -> [project] -> Client Keys (DSN)
+Settings -> Projects -> [projekt] -> Client Keys (DSN)

-https://examplePublicKey@o0000000000000000.ingest.de.sentry.io/0000000000000000Do not paste the full snippet:
+https://examplePublicKey@o0000000000000000.ingest.de.sentry.io/0000000000000000Do not paste the entire snippet:

 Sentryinit([ 'dsn' => 'https://examplePublicKey@o0000000000000000.ingest.de.sentry.io/0000000000000000',]);Organization